 The hallmarks are broken down into three groups: primary, antagonistic, and integrative.
 In this blog series, we will explore each hallmark in turn.
 But for this, the introduction, we will briefly introduce the groups and the hallmarks.

-For example, the first hallmark, genomic instability, which we’ll explore in more depth in the next blog, essentially means accumulated DNA damage to a destabilizing degree.
+For example, the first hallmark, genomic instability, essentially means accumulated DNA damage to a destabilizing degree.
 To follow the analogy above, a simple comparison might be glitches in the car’s computer to the point where it is either nonfunctional or tells you that you are in Bristol, when you are, in fact, in Bath.
 You don’t want this to happen to your cells’ DNA or your car’s computer.

 Included in this group are the following: